Geed-wei0111/Retro-Snake/README.md

 # Retro-Snake
-1.use C++ with easyx to do a retro snake.
+1.use C++ with easyx library to draw a Retro snake.

 2.My IDE is visual studio 2019.